Millions of cicadas set to emerge after 17 years

 RALEIGH, N.C.
-(WNCN) – As we get more and more consistently warmer days, we are about to see an invasion – an invasion that happens once every 17 years.
+(WNCN) — As we get more consistently warmer days, we are about to see an invasion that happens only once every 17 years.

 For almost two decades, they’ve been maturing underground, sucking sap from tree roots.

-It needs to be consistently 64 degrees or better for several weeks and then millions of cicadas will burst forth, usually in mid-April to mid-May.
+Millions of cicadas will burst forth once the days are consistently 64 degrees or warmer for several weeks, usually in mid-April to mid-May.

 As they emerge, it’s not necessarily what you might we see.

-Whitney Swink, an entomologist North Carolina Department of Agriculture says “It’s more like more of what you’ll hear.”
+“It’s more like … what you’ll hear,” says Whitney Swink, an entomologist at North Carolina Department of Agriculture.

+The noise that a group of these makes has been recorded as loud as 80 to 100 decibels, which is the equivalent of a lawnmower or motorcycle.

 “They are most active during the day,” said Swink.
 “So daytime is when you’ll expect to hear the sound, especially on summer days.”